 5. Artificial Intelligence technology in education

 AI as a technology can have meaningful influences on educational institutes as the AI chatbots can make a lot of tasks easier and automated for teachers and staff, which in fact will allow them to focus on more critical responsibilities.
 For instance, chatbots can be used to provide answers around generic questions about college timings, holidays, homework, bill payments, college regulations and rules, paperwork requirements and other queries that will allow human resources to answer other important queries.
 In some cases, chatbots and AI are involved to assist in more advanced applications like learning and assessments – one such example is named as Cognii, a Virtual Learning Assistant with great potential for personal tutoring.
-Chatbots with Natural Language Processing come with the ability of answering open-response queries and providing immediate response, feedback and scores.
+Chatbots with Natural Language Processing comes with the ability to answer open-response queries and providing an immediate response, feedback and scores.
 Another example of AI in education is the application of IBM Watson by Australia’s Deaken University that created a virtual student advisory service with 24/7 assistance and answered more than 30,000 questions in the first trimester, which gave the opportunity to the actual advisors to tackle more complex issues.